Ceelog/phpdoc-en/src/language/types/string.md

 ?>
 ```

-As of PHP 5.3.0, it's possible to initialize static variables and class
+It's possible to initialize static variables and class
 properties/constants using the Heredoc syntax:

 **Example \#5 Using Heredoc to initialize static values**